Apply to vetted scholarship programs in one clickAdvertiser disclosure

 If you have applied to a college under a Regular Decision admissions plan, you should expect to receive your financial aid award letter by the end of March.
 As students generally need to make an admissions decision by May 1st, you will have a month to make a decision and assess your financial aid package.
 Of course, this assumes that you met the FAFSA deadline and if applicable, the CSS Profile deadline.

 For students applying Early Decision or Early Action

 If you have applied under an early admissions plan, you will expect to receive your financial aid award letter in December or January.
 Note that the financial aid deadlines for early admissions plans are also earlier than deadlines for Regular Decision applicants.

-What if you haven’t received your financial aid award letter?
+What to do if you haven’t received your financial aid award letter

 If you haven’t received your financial aid award letter within a few days of being accepted to a college, you should immediately get in touch with the colleges’ financial aid office.
 Many colleges also have online status portals where you can find your admissions acceptance letter, as well as your financial aid award letter.